-- 1. The Chair of this committee shall be appointed by the Board.
-Does this mean it has to be passed at a meeting cause if so we need to do this after the AGM - 2.
+- 1. The Chair of this committee shall be appointed by the Board. - 2.
 The Board will appoint Committee members in consultation with the Committee Chair and Executive Director. - 3.
 The Executive Director sits as an ex-officio member of this committee. - 4.
 Advisors can be added if they have fund development experience.

-Reference Granting Committee
+Granting Committee